EnzeZ05/COVID-19-Chest-CT-Scans-Predictor/README.md

 Supervised learning pipeline for classifying chest CT images into clinically relevant categories (e.g., COVID-19 vs. non-COVID).
 Includes concise data utilities, a readable PyTorch training loop, evaluation, and inference.

-> Paste this file as `README.md` at the repo root.

 ---

 ## Features